-- 20 In this section some considerations about the long-term water balance are shown in order to - 21 evaluate how the applied system can reproduce the hydrological cycle and the variables - related to water balance and water resources management. - Taking advantage of the modelled evapotranspiation maps, the distributed runoff ratio (RR) at - cell scale is estimated as:
+In this section some considerations about the long-term water balance are shown in order to evaluate how the applied system can reproduce the hydrological cycle and the variables related to water balance and water resources management.

+Taking advantage of the modelled evapotranspiation maps, the distributed runoff ratio (RR) at cell scale is estimated as:

+23

-$$1 RR(x,y) = \frac{Rain(x,y) - Evt(x,y)}{Rain(x,y)} (10)$$
+$$RR(x,y) = \frac{Rain(x,y) - Evt(x,y)}{Rain(x,y)}$$

+(10)

-- where Rain(x,y) and Evt(x,y) are the modeled total rainfall and evapotranspiration in the cell - 3 with coordinates (x,y) over the 30 years of simulation.
-The maps of RR are shown in Figure - 4 16, together with the maps of mean annual rainfall for both cases with and without B.C.. - 5 The spatial pattern of RR is strongly correlated to the precipitation one, and the latter is in - 6 turn evidently related with orography, especially for the case without B.C.. - 7 When a single cell has a large number of upstream cells, it tends to be frequently saturated - 8 because of the contributions of subsurface flow of the upstream cells: the values in the cells - 9 that belong to channel network as simulated by the hydrological model (Giannoni et al., 2005) - are not shown because they are hardly representative (generally, the values are very low or - 11 even negative). - 12 B.C. produces an increasing of both precipitation and runoff ratio on the entire region and a - 13 reduction of the differences between coastal and inland areas.
-In order to estimate how the - modeling chain reproduces the available observations the runoff ratio at basin scale on a - 15 target gauge station S is computed by:
+where Rain(x,y) and Evt(x,y) are the modeled total rainfall and evapotranspiration in the cell with coordinates (x,y) over the 30 years of simulation.
+The maps of RR are shown in Figure 16, together with the maps of mean annual rainfall for both cases with and without B.C..

+4 The spatial pattern of RR is strongly correlated to the precipitation one, and the latter is in 5 turn evidently related with orography, especially for the case without B.C..

+6 When a single cell has a large number of upstream cells, it tends to be frequently saturated 7 because of the contributions of subsurface flow of the upstream cells: the values in the cells 8 that belong to channel network as simulated by the hydrological model (Giannoni et al., 2005) 9 are not shown because they are hardly representative (generally, the values are very low or 10 even negative).

-$$16 Rs(s) = \frac{VQ(s)}{Rain(s)} (11)$$
+B.C. produces an increasing of both precipitation and runoff ratio on the entire region and a reduction of the differences between coastal and inland areas.
+In order to estimate how the modeling chain reproduces the available observations the runoff ratio at basin scale on a target section S is computed by:

+15

+$$Rs(s) = \frac{VQ(s)}{Rain(s)}$$

+(11)